Caffeine intake in childrenPrint this page

-Moderate caffeine intakes are of no concern for the general adult population, however concerns have been raised over high intakes in young children and adolescents50.
+Moderate caffeine intakes are of no concern for the general adult population, however concerns have been raised about caffeine consumption by children and adolescents, particularly in relation to ‘energy drinks’, which may contain other constituents that impact on health51.

 Caffeine intake levels in children

-A large and thorough risk assessment of caffeine intake among children and adolescents in Nordic countries was published in 2008 in which the authors stated that very few children consumed coffee before they were 13 years of age54.
-A recent study of the Austrian population did not include intake data for children/adolescents under the age of 14 years55.
+- A large and thorough risk assessment of caffeine intake among children and adolescents in Nordic countries was published in 2008 in which the authors stated that very few children consumed coffee before they were 13 years of age55.

-The European Food Safety Authority (EFSA) in its Scientific Opinion on Caffeine (EFSA 2015) suggested that caffeine intakes of 3 mg/kg body weight per day provides a basis for calculating caffeine intakes of no concern for children and adolescents.
+The European Food Safety Authority (EFSA) in its Scientific Opinion on Caffeine suggested that caffeine intakes of 3 mg/kg body weight per day provides a basis for calculating caffeine intakes of no concern for children and adolescents4.
+They also advised that, as in adults, caffeine doses of about 1.4 mg/kg body weight may increase sleep latency and reduce sleep duration in some children and adolescents, particularly when consumed close to bedtime4.

 Caffeine and children’s health